Home Care Instructions

 We get it.
 Ironing is a drag and getting your shirts pressed by the dry cleaner is expensive.
 There is perhaps no worse feeling than rolling out of bed, late for work, with nothing but wrinkled shirts to choose from.
 "Non-iron" or “wrinkle-free" shirts are convenient.

-Formaldehyde is a known carcinogen – hence the post title.
+However, formaldehyde is a known carcinogen.
 In addition to its cancer causing potential, it can also cause “burning sensations in the eyes, nose, and throat; coughing; wheezing; nausea; and skin irritation."

 At Hugh & Crye, we're not just obsessed with creating shirts that fit.
 We are 100% dedicated to not killing our customers.
 It's just a matter of principle, and it's why we don't sell non-iron shirts.